-VIA has served as the investment adviser to the Series since November 2010, VIA, located at One Financial Plaza, Hartford, CT 06103, acts as the investment adviser for over 60 mutual funds and as adviser to institutional clients.
+VIA has served as the investment adviser to the Series since November 2010.
+VIA, located at One Financial Plaza, Hartford, CT 06103, acts as the investment adviser for over 60 mutual funds and as adviser to institutional clients.
 As of December 31, 2020, VIA had approximately \$39.9 billion in assets under management.
 VIA has acted as an investment adviser for over 80 years and is an indirect wholly-owned subsidiary of Virtus Investment Partners, Inc., a publicly traded multi-manager asset management business.

 Pursuant to the Investment Advisory Agreement with the Series and subject to the direction of the Trust's Board of Trustees, VIA is responsible for managing the Series' investment program in conformity with the stated policies of the Series as described in this prospectus.
-VIA, with the approval of the Trust's Board of Trustees, has selected Duff & Phelps, an affiliate of VIA, to serve as subadviser and perform the day-to-day portfolio management of the Series.
-Duff & Phelps, subject to the supervision of VIA, is responsible for deciding which securities to purchase and sell for the Series and for placing the Series' transactions.
+VIA, with the approval of the Trust's Board of Trustees, has selected SGA to serve as subadviser and perform the day-to-day portfolio management of the Series.
+SGA is responsible for deciding which securities to purchase and sell for the Series and for placing the Series' transactions.